ikromin/atarilynx/lynxsd-menu/README.md

 # Change Log

 Version 2.0 Atari Gamer
+* Whole new UI experience
+ * Faster scrolling in the file list
+ * Scrollbar showing location of selected file in the overall list
+ * Moving back a directory is done with the B button
-* Load last ROM feature optimised and has a new screen that shows the ROM file being loaded
+* Load last ROM feature optimised to start a little faster
+* Help screen shown on startup

 Below is the original Change Log from the original sources.
 This information has now been removed from all source files and will be maintained here instead.